josephlilleberg/obsidian-letterboxd-plus/README.md

     - Perfect for tracking moods, genres, rewatches, or curated collections

 - Lists display relevant metadata and link directly to each entry

-📝 Refined Description:

-Create personalized themed lists for both films and series — whether you’re building a “Best of 2024” collection, a “Comfort Shows” playlist, or a watchlist to revisit later.
-	•	Each media type has its own dedicated lists
-	•	Add entries directly from the film or series page, or from the list view itself
-	•	Lists display relevant metadata and link directly to each entry for quick access
-	•	Perfect for tracking moods, genres, rewatches, or curated collections